Boryana-Mihaylova/friendly-lend-app/README.md

 Each user may select **one topic** to support.
 Their vote is submitted via REST and stored in the ecoSurvey service, which maintains its own database.

-Additionally, the Friendly Lend app retrieves **aggregated voting statistics** from the REST API.
+Additionally, the FriendlyLend app retrieves **aggregated voting statistics** from the REST API.
 These results are **visible only to administrators**, and are displayed in the admin dashboard to provide insight into user support for each topic.

 ---